HomeProducts

 My popular Santa's Y-Bridge Incident, as well as my other local pieces, are also still available in a variety of sizes.

-Santa's Y Bridge Incident, Zanesville, Ohio, C. 1950 - by Ron Cole
+Santa's Arrival, Downtown Zanesville, Ohio, c.
+1923 - by Ron Cole